 Areas of Expertise: Language and linguistics

-Melanie is fascinated by words: how people coin and understand new words, how small differences in pronunciation can reflect differences in meaning, and how understanding varies both between individuals and in the same individual across their lifespan.
+Melanie is fascinated by words: how people coin and understand new words, how small differences in pronunciation can reflect differences in meaning, and how understanding varies between individuals.

 Melanie has successfully supervised MA and PhD dissertations in the areas of English linguistics, second language acquisition and language teaching.
 She is interested in supervising projects on any of the topics listed above.
 She would also be interested in supervising projects that apply empirical and quantitative techniques to the study of language more generally.

-Bell, Melanie J. & Martin Schäfer.
-2013.
+Bell, M. J., Schäfer, M., 2013.
 Semantic transparency: challenges for distributional semantics.
-In Aurelie Herbelot, Roberto Zamparelli & Gemma Boleda (eds.), Proceedings of the IWCS 2013 workshop: Towards a formal distributional semantics, 1–10.
-Potsdam: Association for Computational Linguistics.
+In Herbelot, A, Zamparelli, Boleda, G. (eds.), 2013.
+Proceedings of the IWCS 2013 workshop: Towards a formal distributional semantics (Potsdam: Association for Computational Linguistics), pp. 1-10.

 Interpretational diversity in novel compounds and what the head noun has to do with it, 11th International Conference on the Mental Lexicon, Edmonton, Canada, 28 September 2018 (with Martin Schäfer).

 Default meanings in compound interpretation, 2018 Annual Meeting of the Linguistics Association of Great Britain, Sheffield, 12 September 2018 (with Martin Schäfer).

 Novel English compounds: how do we know what they mean?, Fifth International Conference of the International Society for the Linguistics of English (ISLE), London, 20 July 2018 (with Martin Schäfer).